3lLobo/firstTruffle/README.md

 ```

 brownie test is based on pytest and accepts the very same arguments.
 Add `-Pdb` to launch the debuger on crash.

+### Mainnet-forks

+In certain cases, we need to test code which depends on previously deployed contracts.
+Use (__alchemy__)[https://dashboard.alchemyapi.io/] to create a fork of the Ethereum mainnet

 **I'm hangrey now!**